open-telemetry/opentelemetry-specification/specification/trace/api.md

 formally defined by the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#tracestate-header).
 Tracing API MUST provide at least the following operations on `TraceState`:

+* Return an empty `TraceState`
 * Get value for a given key
 * Add a new key/value pair
 * Update an existing value for a given key
-* Delete a key/value pair
+* Create a copy with a removed key/value pair

 These operations MUST follow the rules described in the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#mutating-the-tracestate-field).
-All mutating operations MUST return a new `TraceState` with the modifications applied.
 `TraceState` MUST at all times be valid according to rules specified in [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#tracestate-header-field-values).
 Every mutating operations MUST validate input parameters.
 If invalid value is passed the operation MUST NOT return `TraceState` containing invalid data and MUST follow the [general error handling guidelines](../error-handling.md) (e.g. it usually must not return null or throw an exception).

-Please note, since `TraceState` is immutable, it is not possible to update a span with a new `TraceState`.
+Please note, since `TraceState` is fixed during span creation, it is not possible to update a span with a new `TraceState`.
 Such changes then make sense only right before [`Context` propagation](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/context/api-propagators.md) or [telemetry data exporting](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#span-exporter).
 In both cases, `Propagators` and `SpanExporters` may create a modified `TraceState` copy before serializing it to the wire.

-### IsValid

-An API called `IsValid` on a `Span`, that returns a boolean value, which is `true` if the Span has a non-zero TraceID and a non-zero SpanID, MUST be provided.

-### IsRemote

-An API called `IsRemote` on a `Span`, that returns a boolean value, which is `true` if the Span was propagated from a remote parent, MUST be provided.
-When extracting a propagated span through the [Propagators API](../context/api-propagators.md#propagators-api), `IsRemote` MUST return true, whereas for any child spans it MUST return false.
-When `IsRemote` is `true`, `IsRecording` is always `false`.

 ### Span Creation